My device is no longer supported by LineageOS. Will /e/OS also stop support?

 - Security updates cannot be back-ported forever.

-Please note the /e/ experience is similar whatever version of Android is running in the background.
+Please note the /e/OS experience is similar whatever version of Android is running in the background.
 You can check the list of supported devices here

 Would you recommend a phone for me ?